wgseligman/GramsSim/GramsG4/README.md

          ./gramsg4 --rngseed ${Process}

+   - You can save and restore random-number sequences; this can be used to re-create the random numbers associated with a particular event.
+The list of relevant parameters in the [`options.xml`](../options.xml) is:

 ## Physics lists and how to extend them

 If you looked at [`options.xml`](../options.xml) you saw an intriguing option (the list may not be `FTFP_BERT`):